Joey Salceda

 Jose Ma.
-Clemente "Joey" Sarte Salceda (/tl/, born October 26, 1961) is a Filipino politician and economist who served as Representative of Albay's 2nd District in the Philippine House of Representatives from 2016 to 2025.
+Clemente "Joey" Sarte Salceda (/tl/, born October 26, 1961) is a Filipino politician and economist who currently serves as Secretary of the Presidential Legislative Liaison Office under the cabinet of President Bongbong Marcos.

+Salceda previously served as Representative of Albay's 2nd District in the Philippine House of Representatives from 2016 to 2025.
 He previously served as governor of Albay province in the Philippines for three terms.
 Prior to that, he was a three-year term representative of the Third District of Albay and was appointed as Presidential Chief of Staff on February 10, 2007, after the resignation of Michael Defensor, before he himself resigned on March 29, 2007, to pursue his gubernatorial bid in his province.

-Salceda has also been chairman of the powerful House Committee on Ways and Means since 2019.
+Salceda was also the longest-serving chairman of the powerful House Committee on Ways and Means from 2019 to 2025.

 Salceda is the principal author of the Tax Reform for Acceleration and Inclusion Law, the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Law, which reduced corporate income taxes in the Philippines to 20%, and the Free College Tuition Law.

-Biography
+He was also the principal author of the New Agrarian Emancipation Act.

-Personal life
+Early life and education

 Joey Salceda is the son of former Polangui, Albay Mayor Jesus Salceda, Sr. Salceda graduated cum laude with a Bachelor of Science in Management Engineering from the Ateneo de Manila University in 1982 (1981 in some sources) and received his master's degree in Business Management at the Asian Institute of Management.
 At the Ateneo de Manila University, former President Gloria Macapagal Arroyo was his economics professor, and another former president, Benigno Aquino III, was his classmate.

+Career

 Before joining the legislature, Salceda was the Research Director of UBS Warburg (a division of Swiss Bank Corporation).
 While with UBS, he was voted among the top five analysts in a 1996 survey of Philippine fund managers.
 He also served as Research Director of Barings Securities Phils. (now ING Group) for five years.
 During his term, the Barings research team was voted number one in 12 international surveys of fund managers.
 He also garnered several awards for his distinguished performance in the field of financial markets research.
 He was voted by foreign fund managers in Asiamoney's Annual Survey as "Best Analyst" in 1995 and "Best Economist" for four consecutive years from 1993 to 1996.

-Prior to his career in the private sector, Salceda was also Congressional Fellow to the late Speaker Ramon Mitra and Chief of Staff to the late Senator Raul Roco.
+Prior to his career in the private sector, Salceda was also Congressional Fellow to Speaker Ramon Mitra Jr. and chief of staff to Senator Raul Roco.